-Appropriate exam-compliant word processors will be provided by the IT department in liaison with the SENDCo and the exams officer.
+Appropriate exam-compliant word processors will be provided by the IT department in liaison with the SENCo (or equivalent role) and the exams officer.

 In exceptional circumstances where the number of appropriate word processors may be insufficient for the cohort of candidates approved to use them in an exam session, the cohort will be split into two groups.
 One group will sit the exam earlier than or later than the awarding body's published start time.

-The security of the exam will be maintained at all times and candidates will be supervised in line with section 7 of ICE.
+The security of the exam will be maintained at all times and candidates will be supervised in line with ICE 7.